 You Will Need:

-- Bring your water to the boil, either using a kettle or a saucepan if need be.
+- Boil the water using either a kettle or a saucepan.

-- Wait for it to cool slightly, and enjoy!
+- Add some sweetener if desired, then wait for it to cool and enjoy!